storm-enroute/storm-enroute.github.io/reactive-collections/docs/0.4/reactives.md

 the `sum` must be executed and wastes computational resources -- in FRP, this is known as a time leak.

-For these reasons, Reactress subscribes to the
-"If you didn't save it, you don't need it." philosophy.
+For these reasons, Reactive Collections subscribe to the "If you didn't save it, you don't need it." philosophy.

 <table class="docs-tip">